SagaPDev/Godot-SDL-Gyro/README.md

 ~~~
 call  any of the folloing functions in the process fuction
 ~~~
-      gamepadPoling()            //returns controller orientation(this function needs to be called so that the others can work)
+      gamepadPolling()            //returns controller orientation(this function needs to be called so that the others can work)

       calibrate()                //starts continous calibrations
       stop_calibrate()           //stops continius calibration